-Google will bring you any amount of amateurish art tutorials.
+Don't put up with amateurish art tutorials you find in Google.
 These resources to build your art-making skills are the real deal.

 As we saw in the first post of this series of Artists Back to School, there are all sorts of areas in our Art/Creative lives that can benefit from study including creative expression, art-biz know-how, and tech skills.

 But there’s no better place to begin than with the cornerstones of art technique and art history.

 For a massive library of hands-on demos and interviews with artists in all sorts of genres, try KQED on iTunes U instead.

 Get the iTunes U models either via the desktop iTunes program - free for Macintosh and Windows.
 (Make sure iTunes U is selected in Preferences)

 Great for improving your sketching reflexes!